Amber iX (0.9.3) Mobile Companion App Tutorial for users with an Amber X

 Note: you can add any photos from the main photo-viewer to an album.
 Additional photo sources for album content creation will be added in follow-on releases.

 Generally speaking, you can share/upload any content that is local to Amber iX to any other app, as long as the other app will accept it.
-Note that most apps have file size limitations so you won’t be able to upload any-sized file.
+Note that most apps have file size limitations so you won’t be able to upload an any-sized file.

 We can quickly share to other apps the content of the camera roll (a system resource), and the content of Offline Folder since those content is local to Amber iX.